Department of Codes and Building Safety

 Metro Codes is responsible for licensing building and trade contractors, and inspecting properties and processing various permit applications.
 Learn more about the commercial building permit process, residential building permit procedures, or apply for construction permits online using the ePermits system.

 The Zoning Division is the first step in obtaining building permits and zoning information.
 The division is comprised of Zoning Examiners who review building projects and proposed signs for compliance with the Metropolitan Zoning Code.
 Residents who do not agree with a decision made by the Zoning Division can appeal to the Board of Zoning Appeals (BZA).
 Review appeals applications online using the BZA Tracker.

 To learn more about the Zoning Code and how you can use Metro's online tools to find out information about a property parcel in Davidson County, please visit Understanding the Zoning Code.

 Homeowners and business owners in Nashville have a responsibility to their neighbors to maintain a safe, clean property.
 A lack of adequate property maintenance can detract from the quality of life for others and lead to public health and safety concerns.
 Property standards violations can be reported online via hubNashville or by calling 615-862-6590.

 Short Term Rental Properties

-If you are the owner of a property seeking to apply for a short term rental property permit visit our STRP page for eligibility requirements and details on how to register.
+If you are the owner of a property seeking to apply for a short term rental property permit, visit our Short Term Rental Property page for eligibility requirements and details on how to register.